Visit the impressive Wollondilly Cave at Wombeyan Karst Conservation Reserve. You can take a guided tour to find out more about cave geology.

 Explore these underground worlds

-Take a self-guided tour of Archway Cave, which has the largest natural arch in the southern hemisphere.
-Its special features include the historic gold miners dance platform, built in 1880.
+Take a self-guided tour of Archway Cave at Abercrombie Caves.
+It has the largest natural arch in the southern hemisphere.
+Its special features include the gold miners dance platform, built in 1880.

 Explore the caves at Jenolan Karst Conservation Reserve.
 Not far from Oberon, it’s a great daytrip or weekend away; you can stay overnight in heritage accommodation.